luisnmartins/feup-comp/README.md

 # README

-This README would normally document whatever steps are necessary to get your application up and running.
+This README documents whatever steps are necessary to get the application up and running.

-COMP Group56

 ### Project Title: YAL